nsg/snapr/README.md

 With this I hope to implement some of the endpoints to search and install snaps with working channels and automatic updates.

+> This is not usable at the moment

 ## Endpoints

 ## find